 A flaky, scaly patch that comes and goes could be actinic keratosis (AK), a precancerous condition.
 You could get this scaly skin problem if you spend too much time in a tanning bed or unprotected in the sun.
 Without treatment, it can turn into squamous cell skin cancer.
 If you get one actinic keratosis, you usually will get another.

 The main symptom is a thick, scaly, discolored patch of skin.
 Sometimes the area feels rough or like sandpaper but looks normal.
 It may be painful to touch.
 It can flake off, and your skin may feel normal again.
-However, the problem spot typically comes back when you’re exposed to sunlight.
+However, the problem spot typically comes back with continued sun exposure

 This common condition begins as shiny, reddish-purple bumps.
 As more grow, they create thick clumps of rough, scaly skin, usually on your ankles and shins.
 The bumps may also show up on your wrists, lower back, and genitals.
 They often itch and might blister.
 Lichen planus can also affect the inside of your mouth and your nails.